 01. The right tools

-- Brushes - my favourite are artificial sable brushes.
-They are affordable and perform compatible to real sable.
-You want to have brushes in different sizes.
-I suggest round brushes in 2, 4, 6, 8, 10, and 12, and one or two bigger flat brushes so that you have a good range to start with.
+- Brushes: My favourite are artificial sable brushes.
+They are affordable and perform similarly to real sable.
+You want to a range of different sizes; I suggest round brushes in 2, 4, 6, 8, 10, and 12, and one or two bigger flat brushes so you have a good range to start with.

-- Colour - my personal favourite brand is Winsor & Newton, but there are many good ones out there.
-If you are on a budget, most manufactures such as Winsor & Newton develop colours for students and professionals.
-Winsor & Newton has two sets; their Colman series is the student grade, while the Artist series is for professionals.
+- Colour: My favourite brand is Winsor & Newton, but there are many good ones out there.
+If you are on a budget, most manufactures develop colours for students and professionals – Winsor & Newton's Colman series is student grade, while its Artist series is for professionals.
 Even though the student grade is cheaper, the quality is still very good.

-- Water bottle.
-I like to have at least two water jars: one for washing dirty brushes and one is for mixing colours.
+- Water jars: I like to have at least two, one for washing dirty brushes and one for mixing colours.

-- Paper - you can choose between cold press or hot press.
-Hot press is paper with a smoother surface while cold press is paper with a rougher surface.
-Colours perform differently on both surfaces.
-My personal favourite is cold press because I love the rougher texture.
-I think it gives the watercolour its unique look.
+- Paper: Choose between cold press or hot press.
+Hot press has a smoother surface, and colours perform differently on both.
+I use cold press because I love the rougher texture, which I think it gives the watercolour its unique look.

-- Gouaches White - watercolour white is usually too transparent to be of any use.
-I prefer gouaches white to do the occasional touch ups and highlights.
+- Gouache white: Watercolour white is usually too transparent to be of any use.
+I prefer gouache white to do the occasional touchups and highlights.

 02. Start with sketches

-Regardless of whether you are painting from imagination or from live it’s always a good idea to start with sketches.
+Regardless of whether you are painting from imagination or life, it’s always a good idea to start with sketches.
 I love doodling on newsprint with a ballpoint pen.
 The rough texture of newsprint allows me to let my ideas flow without worrying about making mistakes.

 If the lines get too messy to read, I will skip to another clean page.
 But, when I find the composition I like the most among all the messy blue lines then I use a black ballpoint pen to tidy up the drawing.